Code-Institute-Submissions/Mad-For-Books/README.md

 - The Class Times gives a visitor to the site exactly what they want > a simply designed table with easy to read content that gives them the information they require.
 - The table lists all the vital information a visitor to the site will need including, time, location, the duration of the class, what the activity is and also how many children that specific class is for.
 - There is also clear instructions on how to get more information and sign your child up for the classes within the table at the bottom of the page.
+- A scroll bar comes into effect at max width 470px as the table become distorted and unreadable and i felt this gave the best user experience at that screen size.
 - I think it was important both on this page, and our sign up page, to keep the design the same in terms of pallete and feel, but be very direct with the information.

 ![Class Times Page Image](assets/images/ClassTimes.PNG)